ArduPilot/ardupilot_wiki/plane/source/docs/tecs-total-energy-control-system-for-speed-height-tuning-guide.rst

 .. _tecs-total-energy-control-system-for-speed-height-tuning-guide_lim_pitch_max:

 :ref:`PTCH_LIM_MAX_DEG <PTCH_LIM_MAX_DEG>`:
-This is the maximum pitch angle (in centidegrees) that the controller will demand.
+This is the maximum pitch angle (in degrees) that the controller will demand.
 It should be set to a value that the aircraft can achieve whilst maintaining airspeed with the throttle set to :ref:`THR_MAX`.